A spokeswoman said the records of LP and Lucas Webb will both be released.

 The CAI gave Missouri law a B-minus.
 To see the report, go to http://bit.ly/QFyUfi

 Riehl said the state received that ranking because Missouri law does allow for the release of information.
-However, the institute did downgrade its ranking to a B-minus because it feels the laws are not specific and allows the director discretion over which records are released.
+However, the institute did downgrade its ranking to a B-minus because it feels the laws are not specific and allows the director discretion over which records are released.“Unfortunately, the department is taking every opportunity to not release information,” Riehl said after reviewing the correspondence between our attorney and the DSS.

 Riehl said in 80 percent of child abuse deaths, the children had contact with social workers.